 - 1. Approval of the constituency guidelines.
-National Coordinators were invited to send comments and proposed amendments on this proposal to the Secretariat by 29 October.
-These have been integrated by the Secretariat and a final version of this paper is being sent though National Secretariat Circular for approval by no objection by 20 December 2018. - 2.
+National Coordinators will be asked to approve proposed amendments to these draft constituency guidelines by 27 February 2023.
+A final version of this paper will be sent through National Secretariat Circular. - 2.
 Proposal of nominees.
-Each country wishing to nominate a representative to the Board will be invited to propose a nominee to the Secretariat by 20 January 2019 through the country's National Coordinator (or equivalent).
+Each country wishing to nominate a representative to the Board will be invited to propose a nominee to the International Secretariat by 31 March 2023 through the country's National Coordinator (or equivalent).
 Nominees must be individuals (physical persons) and not countries or institutions (legal persons).
-In accordance with the principles listed above, the nomination should be accompanied by a confirmation in writing from the government that the necessary resources will be made available for their participation on the EITI Board.
+In accordance with the principles listed above, the nomination should be accompanied by a letter of support from the EITI Champion and a confirmation in writing from the government that the necessary financial and time resources will be made available for their participation on the EITI Board.
 The International Secretariat may ask for additional information to be provided wherever it is not clear that the principles listed above are otherwise fulfilled. - 3.
 Voting within regional groups.
-From 21 January 2019 to 20 February 2019, the countries within each of the six groups in 3.2.2 will be asked to vote for the nominee that will represent their regional group on the EITI Board.
+From 3 April to 14 April 2023, the countries within each of the six groups in 2.2.3 will be asked to vote for the nominee that will represent their regional group on the EITI Board.
 Voting should be done by the National Coordinator on behalf of the country but can be done by proxy by whomever the National Coordinator assigns to this purpose.
-Countries may vote for their own candidate
+Countries may vote for their own candidate.